oceanprotocol-archive/predict-eth/challenges/main2.md

 This readme describes a flow to predict future ETH price via a local AI model.

 It is used for the second ETH Prediction Challenge.
-(Not announced yet.)

 - Kickoff: Nov 14, 2022
 - Submission deadline: Dec 11, 2022 at 23:59 UTC